Ishaku Abbo

-Background and early life
+Early life and education

 Ishaku Abbo was born on 5 February 1980 in the village of Gova, Muchalla Ward, Mubi North Local Government Area of Adamawa State.
 He grew up in Adamawa and was exposed to socio-economic challenges from an early age, shaping his interest in public service and politics.
+Abbo obtained a Bachelor’s degree in Public Administration and a Master’s degree in International Relations and Diplomacy.
+He is also pursuing a Master’s in Security and Strategic Studies at Nasarawa State University, Keffi.
+Before entering politics, he was involved in business and social advocacy, focusing on youth empowerment and community development.